omegaui/omegaide/README.md

 It has a elegant UI filled with custom components(have a look at sources at src/omega/comp).

-**The component library of Omega IDE is independent of any other IDE component. **
+**The component library of Omega IDE is independent of any other IDE component**

 **As a result You can use this component library under the terms of GNU GPL v3**